 (d) Commence Trip #10 of the WLTP-Brake cycle at a brake temperature of (40±1) °C;

 (e) Run Trip #10 of the WLTP-Brake cycle without any interruption.
-Paragraph 9.3.1. describes the necessary actions in case of interruptions.
+Paragraph 9.3.1. describes the necessary actions in the case of interruptions.

 Failure to comply with the described brake temperature provisions shall result in an invalid cooling adjustment.
-In such a case, the testing facility shall repeat the cooling adjustment section.
-The same brake parts are allowed for repeating the cooling adjustment.
+In such a case, the testing facility shall repeat the cooling adjustment section by applying a different airflow.
+The same brake parts are allowed to be used for repeating the cooling adjustment.

 9.2.2.
 Bedding Section